Browse Journals and Peer-Reviewed Series

 Material for future issues of the Journal should be submitted by Macalester students to any faculty member in the Department of Philosophy at Macalester College.

-Studies in Mediterranean Antiquity and Classics (Classics Department)
+Studies in Mediterranean Antiquity and Classics (Classical Mediterranean and Middle East Department)

 SMAC features the outstanding research of undergraduates at Macalester College in the study of ancient Mediterranean people and cultures.
 Papers are welcome addressing the languages, literature, material culture, societies or history of the ancient Mediterranean world or their reception in later historical periods.
 Submissions are peer reviewed by advanced students at Macalester College.